-Look for the entity that had the primary overall responsibility for it such as NBC or Warner Bros.
+Look for the entity that had the primary overall responsibility for the production of the work, such as NBC or Warner Bros.

-If the website is published by an organization such as a library or university, you can find that information easily either on the ABOUT or CONTACT page or a copyright notice.
+If the website is published by an organization, such as a library or university, you can find that information easily on the ABOUT or CONTACT page or on a copyright notice.